 The next day, we left Zakopane downtown and parked the car at the entrance of the hike to Giewont, a mountain massif in the Tatra Mountains of Poland.

 We thought it was easy

 The hike started easily on a large path in the woods followed by a light ascension in between the snow covered pines.

-After a few plateaus and some breaks, we started to ascend the last meters using metal chains and courage before finally standing next to the cross at the very top.
+After a few plateaus and some breaks, we started to ascend the last metres.
+And, with the help of some metal chains and a lot of courage, we were at last standing next to the cross at the top.

 It was the best feeling ever, a mix of pride, amazement and fear.
-Suddenly the clouds started to clear the sky and I could truly appreciate the view and how high I was standing.
+Suddenly the clouds were clearing and I could truly appreciate the view and how high up I was.

 The way back was easier than I thought, almost because I felt lighter to have succeeded.
 We had a lot of time in front of us before the night fall and we took it.